alexamies/buddhist-dictionary/web/corpus/hongmingji-scroll1-fragment.md

 English	translation: None

 ### Summary
 This passage contains a commentary by Mouzi (牟子) about the Buddha's life in India being born the son of King Suddhodana on the eighth day of the Fourth Month.
-According to the Fo Guang Shan Online Dictionary Mouzi was a figure at the end of the Eastern Han who critized the Chinese classics and defended Buddhism, although it is not clear whether this is the same person.
+According to the Fo Guang Shan Online Dictionary Mouzi was a figure at the end of the Eastern Han who criticized the Chinese classics and defended Buddhism, although it is not clear whether this is the same person.

 ### Notes
 This passage is included in a collection of texts about the birth of the Buddha and spread of Buddhism in China compiled by Venerable Jue Wei of Fo Guang Shan.
 See the references below.